mdn/translated-content-de/files/de/web/api/popover_api/using/index.md

   }
 }

-/* Übergang für das Popover-Hintergrund */
+/* Transition for the popover's backdrop */

 [popover]::backdrop {
   background-color: rgb(0 0 0 / 0%);